para93/Deploy-OCP-4.7-Terraform-vCenter-Automated/README.md

 ### Install, Configure HAProxy and Apache2

     #apt install haproxy
+    Because HAPrpxy will bind to multiple ports for Frontend services, we need to install SELinus policy and change SElinux to disable
+    #apt-get install policycoreutils
+    #vi /etc/selinux/config
+    #sestatus #should be disabled
+    #systemctl status haproxy #should show active

     #apt install apache2
-    Change default listening port on Apache2 from 80 to 8080
+    Change default listening port on Apache2 from 80 to 8080 because HAProxy is already listening on port 80
-    #vi /etc/apache2/ports.confg
+    #vi /etc/apache2/ports.conf
+    #systemctl restart apache2
+    #systemctl status apache2 #should show active

+    Note: you can disable Ubuntu firewall service
+    #ufw disable
+    #ufw status